 Center FAQ

-Tuck is uniquely positioned to support aspiring entrepreneurs—whether they want to found or join a startup—given our tight-knit community and focus on creating well-rounded leaders.
+Tuck is uniquely positioned to support aspiring entrepreneurs—whether they want to found a venture, join a startup, or acquire and run a business—given our tight-knit community and focus on creating well-rounded leaders.

 We’ve included below answers to some of the questions we receive from prospective and current students, including questions that are relevant to all of the centers at Tuck.